Unrivaled and reliable laser fume extraction

-The LAS equipment series covers the entire range of technologies for laser fume removal – for any possible process in many industries as well as handicraft and research.
+The LAS equipment series covers the entire range of fume extraction technology – for any laser process in many industries as well as handicraft and research.

 Overview LAS series systems:

 Video on fume extraction technology for critical laser processes

 Laser smoke as an example of hazardous substances

 Nowadays, laser technology can be found in many industries such as electronics, machinery, medical, in metal and plastics processing, to name a few.
 For example, in metal processing dusts containing heavy metals are released that may accumulate in the human body.
 During processing of alloyed metals, contained substances such as nickel, cobalt and chromium are released.
 The pyrolysis of organic substances may generate dioxins or hydrogen chloride.
 Furthermore, laser smoke contains fine dust and particulates that may, in the worst case, lead to respiratory diseases, cardiovascular problems, and an increased cancer risk.